-This is part 2 in a series about a project to read/import a large collection of home-made optical media.
-Part 1 was Imaging DVD-Rs: Overview > and Step 1; the summary page for the whole project is imaging discs.
+This was my initial part 2 in a series about a project to read/import a large collection of home-made optical media.
+The canonical page for this material is now here, Part 1 was Imaging DVD-Rs: Overview and Step 1, the summary page for the whole project is imaging discs.

 Last time we prepared for the import by gathering all our discs together and organising storage for them in two senses: real-world (i.e. spindles) and a more future-proof digital storage system for the data, in my case, a NAS.
 This time we're actually going to read some discs.
 I suggest doing a quick first pass over your collection to image all the trouble-free discs (and identify the ones that are going to be harder to read).
 We will return to the troublesome ones in a later part.

 For reading home-made optical discs, you could simply use

 This has the attraction of being a very simple solution but I don't recommend

 it, because of a lack of options for error handling.
 Instead I recommend using

 GNU ddrescue.
 It is designed to be fault

 tolerant and retries bad sectors in various ways to try and coax every last

 byte out of the medium.
 Crucially, a partially imported disc image can be